ezcafe/stonks-dashboard/README.md

 Requests are rate-limited and cached (`cache.json`).
 Crypto details cache ~30 min; price series cache ~1 min.

-If `cache.json` is missing on first run, it will be seeded from `cache.example.json` (published with the package) and created automatically.

 ## Requirements

 - Node.js (LTS recommended)